nashpaz123/jenkins-pipeline-with-docker/README.markdown

 https://github.com/nashpaz123/jenkins-pipeline-with-docker/blob/master/Jenkinsfile

 ## 4. Configure the General section
 In the General section select "This build is parameterized" and add the variable as below.
-Select "String Parameter" as the parameter type and enter the name of the parameter as "BRANCH_NAME" and the default value as develop .
+Select "String Parameter" as the parameter type and enter the name of the parameter as "BRANCH_NAME" and the default value as **develop** .
 We specify the variable to copy the artifact from the correct branch.

 ![Image description](https://github.com/nashpaz123/jenkins-pipeline-with-docker/blob/master/general.png)

 ## 5. Configure the Build step
-In the Build section select 'Copy artifacts from another project', and set the project name: 'GameofLife_pipeline/${BRANCH_NAME}' , and Which Build to: 'Upstreab build that triggered this job' to copy the artifact from the upstream project.
-Enter the name of the Artifacts to be copied as: "gameoflife-web/target/gameoflife.war"
+In the Build section select 'Copy artifacts from another project', and set the project name: 'GameofLife_pipeline/${BRANCH_NAME}' , and Which Build to: 'Upstream build that triggered this job' to copy the artifact from the upstream project.
+Enter the name of the Artifacts to be copied as: "gameoflife-web/target/gameoflife.war" and save.

 ![Image description](https://github.com/nashpaz123/jenkins-pipeline-with-docker/blob/master/build.png)

 ## 6. Add
-the post-build step 'Deploy war to container' tp deploy to the Tomcat container and save the changes.
+the post-build step 'Deploy war to container' to deploy to the Tomcat container and save the changes.

 set files to: \**/*.war